 How do I measure Pressure Loss over an Air Dryer from the inlet to the outlet?

 This is quite simple if you Nylon Braided Hoses, because you can insert a Hypodermic Needle Pressure Gauge into the incoming Air Hose and into the external outgoing Air Hose, exit air hose.
 If you’re using Steel Braided Bull Hose, you can’t do this, you cannot measure the Air Pressure without adding another fitting, unless you’re using a 4-claw style Coupling between the machine and the hose.
-Then while the (AD?) is pressurised you can insert a Hypodermic Needle and the pressure can be measured once you fire back up again.
+Then while the air dryer is pressurised you can insert a Hypodermic Needle and the pressure can be measured once you fire back up again.
 Do not insert a needle into a pressurised Bull Hose or any pressurised hose because it won’t seal as well as if you insert it into a depressurised hose after it’s finished.

 How much Deliquescent is required to fill my Air Dryer?